lightdock/lightdock/docs/README.md

 - **--seed_points** *STARTING_POINTS_SEED*: An integer can be specified as the seed used in the random number generator of the initial random poses of the ligand.
 - **--ft** *ftdock_file*: LightDock can read the output of the venerable [FTDock](http://www.sbg.bio.ic.ac.uk/docking/ftdock.html) software in order to use the FTDock rigid-body predictions as the starting poses of the LightDock simulation.
 In order to do so, `lightdock_setup` classifies the different FTDock predictions according to its translation into the corresponding swarm over the surface of the receptor. **This option is deprecated**.
 - **--noxt**: If this option is enabled, LightDock ignores OXT atoms.
 This is useful for several scoring functions which don't understand this special type of atom.
+- **--noh**: If this option is enabled, LightDock ignores hydrogen atoms.
+This is relevant for DFIRE, FASTDIRE and DFIRE2 scoring functions.
+- **--verbose_parser**: If this option is enabled, LightDock will output in a verbose mode the atoms ignored when parsing PDB structures.
 - **--anm**: If this option is enabled, the ANM mode is activated and backbone flexibility is modeled using ANM (via ProDy).
 - **--seed_anm** *ANM_SEED*: An integer can be specified as the seed used in the random number generator of ANM normal modes extents.
 - **--anm_rec** *ANM_REC*: The number of non-trivial normal modes calculated for the recepetor in the ANM mode.